isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 her, and says: “That’s it.
 Let ‘em eat at their own pace.
 Don’t let any get in their nose.
 They’re nearly ready to eat on their own” (p.
 58).
 In this instance, Snap holds a baby possum, and bottle feeds the animal by herself.
-Jacks watches and makes guides while Snap does the work with her own hands.
+Jacks watches and guides while Snap does the work with her own hands.
 Regarding the reconstruction of animal bones, Jacks begins to create opportunities for Snap to become more hands-on as well.
 Jacks says to Snap: “Once I bend the spine into the right shape, you can help sort the toe bones” (p.
 68).
 Jacks teaches Snap the process of